University Data Cleanup and Inventory Initiative

 Each campus unit is required to establish a local data cleanup program.
 The details of implementation vary but a unit must:

 Set guidelines for what action is to be taken when confidential data is found on a computer.
-Policy 5.10, Information Security, classifies as confidential any of the following data elements when they appear in conjunction with an individual’s name or other identifier:
+As described in University Policy 5.10, Information Security, any information that contains any of the following data elements, when appearing in conjunction with an individual’s legal name or other identifier (for example, email address), is considered to be high-risk (confidential) university data:

 - Social Security number